libbitcoin/libbitcoin-build/README.md

 These artifacts are merged into their respective repositories by libbitcoin maintainers.
 There is no need to build libbitcoin-build if you are not a maintainer in the process of applying a build configuration change.

 The build system has a dependency on [iMatix GSL](https://github.com/imatix/gsl).
 There are Linux/OSX and Visual Studio builds of GSL.
+A recent version is recommended.
 There is also a Windows single file executable available for [download](https://github.com/imatix/gsl/releases/download/NuGet-4.1.0.1/gsl.exe).

 ### Quick Start

-This accomplishes the same result as the [.travis.yml](https://github.com/libbitcoin/libbitcoin-build/blob/master/.travis.yml) and may be useful for local generation.
+This is similar to the [.travis.yml](https://github.com/libbitcoin/libbitcoin-build/blob/master/.travis.yml) and is useful for local generation.
+There is a `generate.bat` script for a native Windows environment.

 ```
 # Create a top-level work_directory.